vtann/NFCTicketApplication/README.md

 Page 8, 9: stores MAC.
 This MAC is calculated from page 0à7 and only 8 bytes are stored.

-Page 10 à 43: Not in use
+Page 10 to 43: Not in use

-Page 44 à 47: Authentication key
+Page 44 to 47: Authentication key

 2.Security mechanism:

 After issuing the card, an authentication key is stored in page 44 à 47 in the card and unreadable.
 From this time, the card has to be authenticated (the key in the card has to be matched with the key on the application) before being written (adding or use the ticket).